paulbutcher/paulbutcher.github.io/posts/lambda1.md

 * You can watch logs locally in real time with `sam logs --tail`.
   * You'll need to specify the region and stack name you already specified when deploying.
 You can avoid having to do so every time by adding a `[default.global.parameters]` section to your `samconfig.toml` file.
 * From the AWS console, you can see logs in CloudWatch.
 Most interestingly, you can use X-Ray traces to see detailed timing information for each request.

+## Development

+Local development works just like any other Ring app.
+To deploy a new version, just build a new jar file and run `sam deploy`.

 ## Conclusion